Nothing Found

 | October 6, 2024

 FASS (Faculty, Alumni, Staff, and Students) is an amateur theatre company based at UW.
 The company has been presenting amateur theatre to the KW region for 62 years, and writes original scripts and musical parodies, putting on productions once or twice a year.
 If you’ve ever tried a cake sampler and felt the unparalleled excitement of trying multiple flavours of cake in one sitting, you’ll have a good idea of what the FASS Fall 2024 Variety Show embodied with its display of various types of performing arts by UW’s very own.
 On Oct.
-8, the Arts Lecture Hall was filled with improv, vocal and instrumental live music, short films, and of course, live theatre.
+8, the arts lecture hall was filled with improv, vocal and instrumental live music, short films, and of course, live theatre.

 Wryly entitled “An Evening of Fish and Miscellany,” the show boasted impressive performances from UW ACE (A Cappella Ensemble), UW Improv Club, Waterloo Warriors Band, Jam Network, and UW Film Club.
 In between showcase performances, FASS members performed original scenes chock-full of zany characters, endearingly campy plot lines, and a comically large amount of fish puns.
 My favourite scene of the night was witnessing an expressive Bill Gates trying his hardest to be an evil warlord, but failing due to his antics, saving thousands of lives and solving the climate crisis.